dnsimple/dnsimple-support/content/articles/managing-seats.markdown

 ## Overview

-Seats and Team members are only available in our Teams or Enterprise plan.
-The Team plan includes an initial allocation of 3 seats at no additional cost.
-These seats allow you to have up to 3 members actively involved in domain management.
-Any team members beyond the initial 3 will incur extra costs.
-[See our pricing page for more details](https://dnsimple.com/pricing)
+Seats and Team members are only available in our Teams or Enterprise plans.
+The Team plan includes an initial allocation of three seats at no additional cost.
+These seats allow you to have up to three members actively involved in domain management.
+Any team members beyond the initial three will incur extra costs.
+[See our pricing page for more details](https://dnsimple.com/pricing).

-## Increasing the Number of Seats
+## Increasing the number of seats

 To increase the number of seats, follow these steps:

 1. Navigate to your account settings.
 1. Select the "Member and Seats" tab.
-1. Click on "Manage" within the "Seats" card.
+1. Click "Manage" within the "Seats" card.
 1. Choose the desired number of new seats.
 1. Click "Update seats" to save your changes.

-## Decreasing the Number of Seats
+## Decreasing the number of seats

 To decrease the number of seats, follow these steps:

 1. Access your account settings.
 1. Select the "Member and Seats" tab.
-1. Click on "Manage" within the "Seats" card.
+1. Click "Manage" within the "Seats" card.
 1. Choose the new seat quantity.
-1. If the new seat count is less than your current member count, you'll need to remove excess members to match the new seat allocation.
-The page provides a list of members along with those who have been invited but have not accepted the invitation.
+1. If the new seat count is lower than your current member count, you'll need to remove excess members to match the new seat allocation.
+The page provides a list of members along with those who have been invited but haven't accepted the invitation.

-## Inviting New Members
+## Inviting new members

 To invite new members to your account, follow these steps: